Jose Siri Player Props: Rays vs. Padres

 Jose Siri At The Plate

-- In 19 games this season (45.2%), Siri has picked up an RBI, and in eight of those games (19.0%) he had more than one.
-He has also driven in three or more of his team's runs in one contest.
+- Siri has picked up an RBI in 44.2% of his games this year, with two or more RBI in 18.6% of his games.
+He has also plated three or more runs in one contest.

-- He has scored in 52.4% of his games this season, with more than one run scored in 9.5%.
+- He has scored in 51.2% of his games this season, with two or more runs scored in 9.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.